maya-grozav/c-playlist-manager/README.md

 # C Playlist Management Suite

 This repository contains two distinct implementations of a C-based playlist management tool.
 The project explores different paradigms of command-line application design: an argument-driven utility with persistent storage, and an interactive Text User Interface (TUI) with real-time keystroke navigation.
+This project was developed between March and May 2025 as a university coursework project.

 ## Project Structure